apollographql/apollo/docs/source/tutorial/production.md

 **Apollo Studio** is a cloud platform that helps you with every phase of GraphQL development, from prototyping to deploying to monitoring.

 Studio's core features are free for everyone.
 All of the features in this tutorial are free features.
+This is not free unless you create an organization and plan!

 ## Create an Apollo account